Education System in Portugal

 Another international school in Porto is Lycée Français International, which is a French school, including students from pre-school until grade twelve.
 The school follows France’s Ministry of Education’s standards.
 The curriculum and language of education of this school are French, and the tuition fee of the school is €4,400 a year.

-Best International Schools in Cascais and Sintra
+Best International Schools in Cascais, Sintra, and Oeiras

 You can see the list of the most significant international schools in Portugal near Cascais and Sintra.